DDM-Lab/Port_Scanning_Challenge/problem.md

 `$ nc {{server}} {{port}}`

+**NOTE: Do not forget to save the Qualtrics data along with the flag!**

 ## Hints

+- If you concatenate all fragments, you will be able to identify their encoding format.
+- You may need more than one decoding pass
+- How should you open the final file?
-- You can use the walkthrough provided in the Qualtrics survey
+- Use the walkthrough provided in the Qualtrics survey

 ## Solution Overview